Skip to content

 It then executes two test functions:

-Foundry’s gas reporter records the gas usage for each test and for the underlying functions.
+Foundry’s gas reporter logs the gas used by each test and the functions underneath.

 Key Findings

-The gas report contains a summary table for tests and a detailed table for functions.
+The gas report has a summary table for the tests and a detailed table for the functions.

 Test-level gas costs